openAGI/tefla/README.md

  2. Tefla's models repo provides state-of-the-art deep learning methods implementation for free.

- 3. Tefla make the deep model deployment very easy; it has inbuilt API to serve the trained model.
+ 3. Tefla makes the deep model deployment very easy; it has inbuilt API to serve the trained model.

  4. Tefla comes with API for segmentation learning, semi-supervised learning, and generative model training.